This tasty Fish Paella is full of veggies with just a light touch of seafood, for those who aren’t quite ready to tackle a full out seafood paella.

 - ½ c white wine

-- In a 12” cast iron (or non-stick) skillet heat olive oil.
-Add onion and garlic and sauté until soft, 5 min.
+In a 12” cast iron skillet heat olive oil over medium high heat.
+Add onion, celery, mushrooms, and garlic and sauté until soft, 5 min.

 - Add rice and sauté until lightly toasted and shiny, 1-2 min.

-- Simmer over medium high heat, uncovered and undisturbed, for 10 min.
-If your mixture begins to dry out add ½ c of water or stock.
-After 10 minutes, lower the heat to medium and continue cooking until the rice is tender.
+Simmer over medium heat, uncovered and undisturbed, for 10 min.
+If your mixture begins to dry out add a little water.
+After 10 minutes, lower the heat to medium low and continue cooking until the rice is tender.
 (When you are finished, you should have a slight crispness to the bottom layer of rice.
 Not burnt, mind you, just a slight crisp browning.
 If you start to smell burning during the cooking process, turn your heat down.)